16CharactersOnly/axmanager-module-pixel-grru/README.md

-# axmanager-module-pixel-grru
+##Game Refresh Rate Unlocker Module for Google Pixel
-Game Refresh Rate Unlocker for Google Pixel
+#Only for AxManager and XadKern!